justinezahiri/eatlocal/README.md

 Stack: MERN.

 You can find a first working version at: https://eatlocal.herokuapp.com/
-We implemented it "mobile first", so change for iphone 5/SE view to have the better experience.
+We've implemented it "mobile first", so change for iphone 5/SE view to have the better experience.
 In this first working version you can search only for:

 - Paris, 2019/05/07, Lunch, 2 guests.